oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

   7. Click the **Start** button

-  8. In the OCI cloud shell make multiple curl requests of the form, as always replace `<External ip>` with your load balancer IP address
+  8. In the OCI cloud shell make multiple curl requests of the form

-  - `curl -i -k  -u jack:password https://store.<external ip>.nip.io/store/stocklevel`
+  - `curl -i -k  -u jack:password https://store.$EXTERNAL_IP.nip.io/store/stocklevel`

   9. Looking at the Linkerd UI we can see the result.